thewooniverse/automation_scripts/README.md

 # Automation practice projects...
+### Zyno
+A shell based Alexa which helps me execute other scripts easily without having to type them out or place them all in bin.

 ### File logger
 Script that is useful for keeping track of any changes made to a specific directory;